Street Outreach Team

 - The team works to find homeless kids before danger does.

-- Canvass unsafe places in search of youth on the streets, including homeless camps and abandoned buildings.
+- They canvass unsafe places in search of youth on the streets, including homeless camps and abandoned buildings.

 - Outreach specialists work collaboratively with local police to tackle the problem of youth homelessness.

-- Intervene to advocate for and stop the potential or occurring victimization of homeless youth
+- The team intervenes to advocate for and stop the potential or occurring victimization of homeless youth.

 Armed with survival supplies like food and water, the street outreach team offers on-the-spot assistance.
 The team’s constant and reassuring presence earns them trust among the youth on the streets, and gives them the chance to let the kids know they have options beyond survival sex, drugs, and other dangers of the street.

 The Lighthouse Street Outreach Team is trained to work with lesbian, gay, bisexual, transgender and questioning (LGBTQ) youth.
 Lighthouse offers Safe Spaces and empowers the individuals we serve to be open and honest about their lives.
 Our youth workers understand the unique challenges of acceptance and discrimination that LGBTQ youth and young adults may be facing in life.

-Our team is actively engaged in human trafficking prevention/intervention efforts.
-Youth workers recognize, respect and respond to victims/survivors in ways that are trauma informed and culturally competent.
+Our team is also actively engaged in human trafficking prevention/intervention efforts.
+Outreach specialists recognize, respect, and respond to victims/survivors in ways that are trauma informed and culturally competent.